canonical/brand-store-documentation/WORKFLOW.rst

 #.
 Wait for the documentation to rebuild.
 #.
 Go to the generated PDF document located at ``https://canonical-<readthedocs-project-name>.readthedocs-hosted.com/_/downloads/en/latest/pdf/`` and download the PDF.

-   - Downloading the generated PDFs is currently a manual process which must be done for each brand store customer when the documentation is updated.
+   - Downloading the generated PDFs is currently a manual process which must be done for each Dedicated Snap Store customer when the documentation is updated.

 Creating a new documentation page
 =================================